hmrc/agent-authorisation-api/README.md

 This API has no effect on the existing XML API.

 ### Why use this API?
 Agents often use software to perform services for their clients.
+The API will benefit these agents as it allows them to create a request for authorisation to act on a client's behalf for a specific Making Tax Digital service directly through software.

-The API will benefit these agents since it will allow them to be able to request the invitation link directly through software, to send to their client so that they can authorise the agent for a service.
+This process involves the agent providing their own personal identifier and some information about the client that they wish to act on behalf of.
-This will save an agent time since currently they must separately log into Agent Services UI to request this link.
+This generates a link that the agent can send to their client.
+The client can then follow this link to authorise the agent  for a service.

-This also aligns with the API first strategy for Agent Services.
+This API will save an agent time as they currently need to use an Agent Services user interface to create an authorisation request using their agent services account.

 ### Usage scenario
 The aim is for the API to mirror the current process that happens through the Agent Services user interface:

-* An gent uses a third-party application or software to request a new authorisation
+* An agent uses a third-party application or software to request a new authorisation
 * An agent identifier - the Agent Reference Number (ARN) - is passed to the API
 * The agent enters the service they are requesting access to, for example, sending Income Tax updates through software (MTD-IT) or sending VAT Returns through software (MTD-VAT)
 * The agent enters the identifier for the client they are requesting authorisation from, for example:
     * National Insurance number (NINO)
     * Company registration number (CRN)
     * VAT registration number (VRN)
-* If required by the service the agent enters an additional identifer for the client, for example, the client's postcode or VAT registration date
+* If required by the service the agent enters an additional identifier for the client, for example, the client's postcode or VAT registration date
 * The API returns a link for the client to follow to authorise the agent and the date when the authorisation request will expire
 * The agent sends the link to the client they wish to act on behalf of
 * If the agent changes their mind, they can cancel the authorisation request as long as the client has not responded to it